St Theresa of Lisieux

-However, we suggest you follow Mass online.
-There are many churches (not ours, alas) which have the technology to live-stream Mass.
+If you are unable to attend Mass in person, we suggest you follow Mass online.
+There are many churches which have the technology to live-stream Mass.
 The Diocesan website has links for churches in this area.
-Another useful website, allowing you to select by place or by time, is Church Services TV.
-For the readings of the day, see Univeralis.
+Other useful websites, allowing you to select by place or by time, are Church Services TV and Mass-online.
+For the readings of the day, see Universalis.

 Parish of Hangleton and West Blatchington

 Lord, our God,

 we are in the shadow of your wings.

 Protect us and bear us up.

 You will care for us as if we were

 little children, even to our old age.
 When you are our strength,